lawik/notes/Blog - The Future Stack.md

 Most of us are willing to pay some amount to remove operational complexity but how much and in what way varies a lot.
 There is a scale from the rented dedicated server to a Heroku-style platform.
 Sometimes it even involves Kubernetes.

 It goes back to managing complexity.
 The demands on our software systems only increase.
 As we build more software in response to those demands we need to find ways to keep things as simple as possible.
 To raise the abstraction level of the work.
 Ideally we want to keep reaping rewards from trade-offs we've already made.

-## Opinion and community / wisdom of crowds

-Thankfully we do not strive to find appropriate trade-offs and practical constraints entirely on our own.
-There is community to be found in these opinionated choices.
-It seems that the more opinionated the technology the tighter the community that forms.
-And we get to push forward together, sharing and learning.

-There are no perfect technical solutions.
-Our preferred tools are not perfect.
-Other tools are not necessarily wrong.
-Every problem is too complex to be truly solved.
-And every solution is implemented by a nuanced mess of humans.
-The computer doesn't care very much if you built something simple or complex.
-Simplicity is for people and software is made by and for people.

-And we need to make technical decisions.
-A lot of them.
-Technology that works for the majority of our needs is immensely beneficial in that it reduces rote decision making by a lot.
-It cuts away 80% of the calls you need to make, Pareto principle style.
-We find other people with opinions worth trusting and we delegate some of the research, some of the decision making, to each other and suddenly we have community.
-Aligning on certain ideas.

-So let's take our mostly great language, our rather solid frameworks, our promising platforms, our ambitious ideas and use them to build things that work kinda well for our tricky particular needs.
-And lets build it knowing we have a community with us that we overall agree with some of the time on several important technical priorities.
-We're all a bunch of humans, somewhat aligned about software.
-All striving for simplicity.
-I find that kinda neat.

-Thank you for having me.